How to travel with film by land and sea

 Your film and film cameras will be fine just about anywhere in your car; however, film prefers cool and dark conditions, and if you can maximize those, all the better.
 Avoid packing film or film cameras where they will be in direct sunlight, such as near windows or under hatchback tailgates.
 If possible, cover your gear with a towel or blanket to protect it from the sun.

-Some cars have “hot spots” in their trunks: Hybrids and electric cars may have batteries or motors that warm the trunk floor, while mid- and rear-engine cars may have front-mounted radiators that bake the contents of their frunk (front trunk).
+Some cars have “ spots” in their trunks: Hybrids and electric cars may have batteries or motors that the floor, while mid- and rear-engine cars may have front-mounted radiators that bake the contents of their frunk (front trunk).
 Before traveling, take your car for a lengthy drive, then feel around your trunk to check for hot spots.

 Related: 5 reasons you should develop your own film